 How I Exacerbated The Problem

-I Constantly Worried About His Infant Reflux
+I Constantly Worried About My Baby

-I really think that the combination of struggling with breastfeeding and Logan’s reflux symptoms made my anxiety so much worse.
+I really think that the combination of struggling with breastfeeding and Logan’s acid reflux symptoms made my anxiety so much worse.
 If I would have just taken the advice from my pediatrician and accepted the reflux more and stopped worrying about if Logan was O.K constantly, I would have at least felt a little better.
 Even though he was landing perfectly on his growth curve, growing and developing right on track, I still was terrified that throwing up as much as he did was going to harm him and it was going to be my fault.

 I cried every time Logan threw up for the first two months of his life.
 It was physically painful to watch my breastmilk land all over me or the floor when I worked so hard too keep breastfeeding him.
 I swear if I had just let it go as something I could not control, my anxiety could have been minimized.